GenaEscobar/Gena-Private-Plugins/README.md

 *(almost all my plugins are private, so my work can be seen on the server)*

-## I am currently not available to make private plugins
-*first i want to finish the server*

 ## CLIENTS:
 * if you are interested just contact me
 * Payment via PayPal.